JamesWoolfenden/terraform-aws-cassandra/README.md

 }
 ```

-You will also need to define variables **variables.tf** and supply values **examplea.auto.tfvars**.
+You will also need to define **variables.tf** and supply values **examplea.auto.tfvars**.
 You'll need to adjust the values to your own.
-You will also need build a Cassandra AMI, see the Packer folder for that template.
+You will also need to build a Cassandra AMI, see the Packer folder for that template.
-If you want to test the modules usage execute Terraform in the examplea folder:
+If you want to test modules usage, execute Terraform in the examplea folder:

 ```cli
 cd example/examplea